YMC-22/smart-filter/readme.txt

 == Frequently Asked Questions ==

-=  Is YMC Smart Filter free? =
+=  Is Filter & Grids free? =

-Yes, YMC Smart Filter is a free WordPress plugin.
+Yes, Filter & Grids is a free WordPress plugin.

 = Where can I find the Documentation for the plugin? =